podgorskiy/DeepLearningServerSetup/README.md

 [Desktop and server instalations](./DesktopAndServerInstallation.md)

 ## Installing openssh-server
 Needed for remote ssh access.
-During Server installation, it will ask, if openssh-server should be installed.
+During Server installation, it will ask if openssh-server should be installed.
 If it was not installed, or for the Desktop installation, run:

     sudo apt-get install openssh-server
     sudo service ssh start